trevortileston-cell/LilyClass/README.md

 1. The browser requests camera access and displays a live preview.
 2. When the child captures a snapshot, it is converted to a base64 string and kept client-side.
 3. Tapping **Ask Lily for advanced questions** sends the encoded image and chosen confidence level to `/api/analyze`.
-4. The Node.js server forwards the information to OpenAI's Responses API and extracts the text output.
+4. The Node.js server (or the Vercel serverless function) forwards the information to OpenAI's Responses API and extracts the text output.
 5. Lily's response – a celebration plus three advanced questions with hints – is rendered back in the results panel.

 If the OpenAI call fails, the UI displays a gentle error card with guidance to try again with adult help.